Ultimate Atlanta Real Estate Investing Guide for 2026

 Median Gross Rents

-Median gross rents are a clear indicator of the stability of a lease market.
-You need to find a location with consistent median rent growth.
-Shrinking rents are a bad signal to long-term investor landlords.
+Median gross rents are a clear illustration of the vitality of a lease market.
+You need to discover a location with regular median rent increases.
+If rental rates are going down, you can scratch that area from deliberation.

 Median Population Age